Colonialism is the system or policy by which a country maintains foreign colonies, especially in order to exploit them economically.

 Freemason colonialists ‘relinquished’ power and some of them left, but their lodges are still operational, with members of these victim countries present in them, holding high ranks in both the lodges and the government.
 These members were long ago corrupted, persuaded and bought by Mason colonialists, through enticement by material comforts and high social status.

 Freemasons infiltrated various countries forcibly through colonisation, and that is a fact.

 Freemasons, the very people who enslaved Africa, became freedom fighters and in those freedom struggles thousands were again slaughtered.
 Freemasons usually posed as the saviour of people during colonial times, but, due to ignorance, people didn’t realise that the colonialists were also Freemasons.

 And the same fake freedom fighters initiated the local freedom fighters into Freemasonry, who later became presidents.
-The perfect example of this is 33 Degree Freemason Nelson Mandela, who was a South African freedom fighter and later became president of the country.
+The perfect example of this is 33rd Degree Freemason Nelson Mandela, who was a South African freedom fighter and later became president of the country.
 He also signed the constitution of South Africa in 1997.
-Which raises the question of whether he was ever imprisoned, or was it just a mind control tool to derail the independence of black South Africa?
+Which raises the question of whether he was ever imprisoned.

 Another example is Jomo Kenyatta, who became prime minister of the autonomous Kenyan government, with Queen Elizabeth II remaining as Head of State (after Independence, styled as Queen of Kenya), represented by a Governor-General.
 Kenyatta later became Kenya’s first president in 1964.